dxiai/dxiai-theme/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/chrisrhymes/bulma-clean-theme.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dxiai/dxiai-theme.
+This project is intended to be a safe, welcoming space for collaboration.

 ## Development